 Midnight’s Children by Salman Rushdie

-I read this book late, very late.
-How do you review a book that has been read by millions already, have formed strong opinions already and something that is already a cult classic.
-The fact remains that this was probably my time to read this book, and as I always say a book chooses me to read it when it thinks I am ready for it.
+I read this book Midnight’s Children late, very late.
+How do you review a book that has been read by millions already?
+Have formed strong opinions already and something that is already a cult classic.
+The fact remains that this was probably my time to read this book.
+And as I always say a book chooses me to read it when it thinks I am ready for it.

-Author’s note in the beginning of the edition that I have, talks about how people have come to perceive the book, people in India tend to think of it as realistic history while the west thinks of it as a fantasy.
-He talks about the real life characters who came as fictional characters in his story and this is what he says about his father: ‘My father was so angry about the character of Ahmed Sinai that he refused to speak to me for many months; then he decided to forgive me, which annoyed me so much that for several months I refused to speak to him.’
-First person narration of the story makes it look a lot biographical, and the author was not born too far apart from his protagonist midnight in the city of Bombay.
+Author’s note in the beginning of the edition that I have talked about how people have come to perceive the book.
+People in India tend to think of it as real history.
+While the west thinks of it as a fantasy.
+He talks about the real-life characters who came as fictional characters in his story.
+And this is what he says about his father: ‘My father was so angry about the character of Ahmed Sinai that he refused to speak to me for many months.
+Then he decided to forgive me.
+Which annoyed me so much that for several months I refused to speak to him.’
+First-person narration of the story makes it look a lot biographical.
+And the author was not born too far apart from his protagonist midnight in the city of Bombay.

-Told in back flash, story begins in Kashmir with Saleem Sinai – the midnight’s child and the protagonist’s maternal doctor grandfather.
-It moves to Amritsar, Agra till his mother is born and then to Delhi and Bombay till he is born and raised there for few years.
-Turn of events take him to Karachi and Rawalpindi to Sunderbans and Dacca before bringing him back to Delhi where he was conceived and finally back to Mumbai – his city of birth.
-Each place has a role to play in the story, just like the vividly described places.
-At times the historical events are mentioned to provide a timeline to the story, and other times the story provides events to the timeline.
+Told in back-flash, the story begins in Kashmir with Saleem Sinai – the Midnight’s child and the protagonist’s maternal doctor grandfather.
+It moves to Amritsar, Agra till his mother is born.
+And then to Delhi and Bombay till he is born and raised there for few years.
+Turn of events takes him to Karachi and Rawalpindi to Sunderbans and Dacca.
+Before bringing him back to Delhi where he was conceived.
+And finally back to Mumbai – his city of birth.
+Each place has a role to play in the story.
+Just like the vividly described places.
+At times the historical events are mentioned to provide a timeline to the story.
+And other times the story provides events to the timeline.